 You can 'collect' your assignments through Turnitin after the results are made available.
 All assignments are available for collection before the commencement of the final examination period.
 If your lecturer has given you an alternative method to submit your assessment, they will inform you on where the assessment can be collected.

 Final examinations are held at the end of every term.
 The exams are scheduled during the exam period and you are required to be available during the entire examination period.
 The final examination timetable will be available at least seven days before the first day of examination.
 You will be allocated a seat for each unit of enrolment.
-Examinations can take place on site or at any other location deemed suitable by the Faculty.
+Examinations can take place on site or at any other location deemed suitable by the College.
 Please refer to the Examinations Policy

 and Examinations Procedure